spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

      - Cecila Christner skriver om hur det svenska språket i skolor blir kallad tvångsvenska i samma tid svenska har blivit **icke populärt** i Finland -> Cecilia Christner skriver om hur det svenska språket i skolorna blir kallat tvångssvenska samtidigt som svenska har blivit **impopulärt** i Finland

 **Note**: Corrections regarding the mere orthographic rendering of a string with or without a space should not be marked with the S-Comp tag but with the O-Comp tag.
 (See O-Comp and the section on compounds vs multi-word expressions below.)

+#### S-Clause
+The S-Clause tag is used for corrections involving changes of the most basic clause structure.
+The corrections in this category may be divided into the two following main types:

+1. The structure of a clause is changed in a way which involves changing the primary syntactic function (subject, finite verb, object, egentligt subjekt ‘object-positioned subject’ and predicative) of one or more of the words involved, for instance:
+* Subject changed to a prepositional complement in an adverbial:
+     - du blir bättre -> det blir bättre för dig
+* Changes between a passive construction and an active construction:
+     - I texten sägs det av henne att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten . -> I texten säger hon att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten .
+* Subject changed to egentligt subjekt ’object-positioned subject’:
+     - på andra sidan finns människor som har så mycket pengar att de kan köpa halva världen -> Å andra sidan finns det människor som har så mycket pengar att de kan köpa halva världen (cf. S-Msubj and note below)
+2. The structure of a phrase or a clause is changed in a way which involves adding a clause to its internal structure, for instance:
+* The structure of a noun phrase is changed by changing a framförställt attribut (‘preceding attribute’) to an efterställt attribut (‘succeeding attribute’) in the form of a relative clause
+     - min plats -> platsen där jag bor

+**Note**: When a clause is changed by 1) adding an expletive det as a subject and 2) changing a subject to an egentligt subjekt ‘object-positioned subject’, two tags are needed to mark the corrections:

+* The S-Msubj tag is placed on the added _det_.
+* The S-Clause tag is placed on the element which has been changed from subject to _egentligt subjekt_ (‘object-positioned subject’).

 #### S-FinV (placement of finite verb)